Federal Reserve Bank: Banks

 The New York Federal Reserve district is the largest by asset value.
 San Francisco, followed by Kansas City and Minneapolis, represent the largest geographical districts.
 Missouri is the only state to have two Federal Reserve Banks (Kansas City and St. Louis).
 California, Florida, Missouri, Ohio, Pennsylvania, Tennessee, and Texas are the only states which have two or more Federal Reserve Bank branches seated within their states, with Missouri, Pennsylvania, and Tennessee having branches of two different districts within the same state.
 In the 12th District, the Seattle Branch serves Alaska, and the San Francisco Bank serves Hawaii.
 New York, Richmond, and San Francisco are the only banks that oversee non-U.S. state territories.
-The System serves these territories as follows: the New York Bank serves the Commonwealth of Puerto Rico and the U.S. Virgin Islands; the Richmond Bank serves the District of Columbia; the San Francisco Bank serves American Samoa, Guam, and the Commonwealth of the Northern Mariana Islands.
+The System serves these territories as follows: the New York Bank serves the Commonwealth of Puerto Rico and the US Virgin Islands; the Richmond Bank serves the District of Columbia; the San Francisco Bank serves American Samoa, Guam, and the Commonwealth of the Northern Mariana Islands.
 The Board of Governors last revised the branch boundaries of the System in February 1996.